mario-bermonti/stimpool/docs/contributing.md

 If you do decide to work on an issue, please indicate so in a comment to the issue so it's assigned to you and other people don't work on it simultaneously.

-Don't hesitate to write a comment in the issue you are interested in if you have questions, would like to discuss some issue further, or you need help.
+This is a beginner-friendly project so don't hesitate to write a comment in the issue you are interested in if you have questions, would like to discuss some issue further, or you need help in any way.

 ## Types of Contributions